bloomrpc/bloomrpc/README.md

 - self-signed certificate not supported at the moment

 ## Installation
-We support all the major operation systems, **MacOS / Windows / Linux Deb - Arch Linux**

-You can install the client downloading the installer directly from the [Releases Page](https://github.com/uw-labs/bloomrpc/releases)

-#### For MacOS and Homebrew users:
+Windows, macOS, and Linux are supported.

+To download the installer, go to the [Releases Page](https://github.com/uw-labs/bloomrpc/releases).

+Alternatively, package managers can be used.
+#### macOS/Homebrew
 ```
 brew install --cask bloomrpc
 ```
-The app will get installed and copied to the path `/Applications/BloomRPC.app`

-#### For Windows and chocolatey users:
+#### Windows/Chocolatey
 ```
 choco install bloomrpc
 ```
-Search for bloomrpc in windows search.

-### Build from source:
+### To build from source:
 ```
 git clone https://github.com/uw-labs/bloomrpc.git
 cd bloomrpc